RIT-New-Media-Capstone/ruin-the-show/README.md

 [Visit our Website](https://ruintheshow.com)

 ## Meet the Team
-Ruin the Show was created by a team of designers and developers from the Rochester Institute of Technology, partnering with the Strong Museum of Play as their Senior Capstones for New Media Design (BFA) and New Media Interactive Development (BS).
+Ruin the Show was created by a team of designers and developers from the Rochester Institute of Technology (RIT), partnering with the Strong Museum of Play as their Senior Capstones for New Media Design (BFA) and New Media Interactive Development (BS).

 | Designers                 | Developers    |
 | --------                  | -------       |